ealloyd/grovers/README.md

 # README #

-Sample code that simulates Grover's algorithm, orginially part of a larger svn project.
+Sample code that simulates Grover's algorithm, orginially part of a larger project.

 * Version 1.0